CenlingH/STAT212-Biostatistics-UIUC/README.md

 # STAT212
-STAT212 Biostatistics in UIUC, 23fall
+STAT212 Biostatistics in UIUC, 23fall, labs(using R)